AdityanJo/Visibility/README.md

 # Visibility
-Project for Virtual Hacktech 2020
+Project for virtual hacktech 2020, A cloud based scene text narration for blind people.